-Like everyone, I’d heard about Swiss and Belgian chocolate but not a thing about Spanish chocolate.
+Like everyone, I’d heard about Swiss and Belgian chocolate, often in contest for the best chocolate in the world, but not a thing about Spanish chocolate, that could well be in the running.
 So when I had the chance to go on the City of Chocolate tour, a walking chocolate tour hosted by Context Travel in Barcelona, I felt both curious and excited about unearthing a lesser-known secret about the city and sampling the best chocolate in Barcelona.
+Though I’d been on food tours and walking tours of Barcelona, this was a first.
 After all, to the common food-loving traveler, few things can be as exciting as the prospect of exploring a new culture through its fine chocolate.

 So how did Cortés discover chocolate?
 He was served a chocolate drink by the Aztec emperor Montezuma.
 The Aztecs had been introduced to chocolate by the Mayans who believed that it was the drink of the gods, and mixed it with chilies to make it spicy.
 Chocolate does taste divine so I’m not surprised.

 Following Esther through the narrow lanes wasn’t easy- I was torn between wanting to stare at and photograph the buildings, streets and balconies (it was only my second day in Barcelona) and wanting to keep up with the group.
 Eventually, I made the easy choice and picked chocolate over architecture.

 Our first stop was the city’s oldest chocolatier, a corner store on Carrer del Pi called Fargas, opened in 1827.
 The shop is also the third oldest in Barcelona.
 Just drives home the point that chocolate is important!
 Stepping into the cozy store to breathe in the delicious smell of chocolate was almost exhilarating.
 Here, we tasted an assortment of dreamy bonbons.